dylankane/Match-It/README.md

 ### Future Features

-Here I will list a few ideas I have for the future to furthuer develop this project:
+Here I will list a few ideas I have for the future, to furthuer develop this project:

 - Add option to change the images on the cards by theme
     - A future feature that would be nice to add, is allowing the user to change the images that are on the face of the cards, this could be done by choosing from preset themes that include sets of images. his would be particularly interesting for kids.
 It could also include more educational content like finding matching words from different languages.